trycourier/courier-ios/Docs/Inbox.md

 ## Default Example

-This sample shows all default styles that come built in with Courier Inbox.
+This example shows all default styles that come built in with Courier Inbox.
 All UI is rendered with native `UIKit` Views and supports system colors and dark mode.

 <img width="810" alt="default-inbox-styles" src="https://user-images.githubusercontent.com/6370613/228881237-97534448-e8af-46e4-91de-d3423e95dc14.png">